fleaflet/flutter_map/docs/plugins/list.md

 - the PR body & plugin description uses correct grammar and spelling,
-- the plugin description contains the words ' - IN BETA' after the author link on the same line if your plugin is in beta,
+- the plugin description contains the words 'IN BETA' if your plugin is in beta,
-- the plugin description accurately and concisely represents your plugin,
+- the plugin description accurately and concisely represents your plugin (under 180 characters),
-- the plugin description closely follows the format below
 :::